andrewcheng2016/IFFCNN/README.md

-# GPU_FFCNN
+# IFFCNN
-GPU Implementation of FFCNN
+Incremental Verison of FFCNN